iMissile/Self.Writing/Notes/DataScience_notes.md

 ## python
 - [What’s new in each version of seaborn](https://seaborn.pydata.org/whatsnew.html).
 [Announcing the release of seaborn 0.11](https://medium.com/@michaelwaskom/announcing-the-release-of-seaborn-0-11-3df0341af042)
+- COOL!
+[NumPy Illustrated: The Visual Guide to NumPy](https://medium.com/better-programming/numpy-illustrated-the-visual-guide-to-numpy-3b1d4976de1d).
+Brush up your NumPy or learn it from scratch

 # 08.09.2020
 ## R